 Chili Cook Off

-Just a reminder, our first fun fly event of 2020 is coming up!
+Just a reminder, our first fun fly event of 2020 is coming up on President's weekend!

-Pilot fee is only $20.00, good for all weekend.
-Open flying all day.
+Pilot fee at the club is only $20.00, good for flying all weekend.
+AMA insurance required to register and fly.

 Come out and fly, appreciate and enjoy the hobby for the entire four day weekend.

-I hope to see all of our club members at this event to show our support.
-For those coming from outside the club I want to say, “Welcome to Chollas RC Flyers”.
-With your help we look forward to a wonderful event.
+see all of our club members at this event to show our support.
+With your help, we look forward to a wonderful event.